gggray000/ChatRoom/README.md

 <br>**Pending**
 1. Migrate frontend from JavaScript to React.<br>
-2. Wait for Llama 3.3 new releases, now there's only a 70B version available.
+2. Wait for Llama 3.3 new releases, now there's only a 70B version available.<br>
+3. Figure out how to handle page refresh events properly.<br>
+4. Figure out how to host the domain by CloudFlare, while keeping WebSocket working.<br>

 <h2>Update Log</h2>
 <h3>v0.9.5</h3>
 Fixed the bug that QR Code can't be displayed on EC2 server.
 Solution: install the font in Docker's Linux system.
 <h3>v0.9.4</h3>
-Implemented a simple Caddy service as reverse proxy.
+Implemented a simple Caddy service as a reverse proxy.
 <h3>v0.9.3</h3>
 1. Changed <code>docker-compose.yml</code> and used SSH reverse tunneling to allow application on AWS EC2 to access ChatBot on local device.<br>
 2. Fixed the bug of typing status indicator.